benlhy/ulcek/BuildAKit.md

 * Potentiometer with Knob (blue)

 ### Removed Components
-* Digispark - programming the ATTINY chip was too troublesome and not worth the $3 in savings.
+* Digispark - programming the ATTiny85 chip was too troublesome and not worth the $3 in savings.
 * WeMos Mini V2/Arduino Nano - The driver for the CH340G USB interface caused too much trouble with MacOS devices.
 * Normal Wires (circular ends) - The rubber parts tend to separate easily from the female ends.

+### Potential Components
+* Motors
+* Solar panels
+* Environment sensors